-The Energy Cooperative is continually evaluating its cost to serve our members.
-This includes the total revenues needed, which fluctuate depending on the amount of energy used and the cost of generation, transmission, and delivery.
-Estimating the amount of energy that members use enables the Cooperative to determine what rates should be, which is reviewed annually.
+We continually evaluate the cost to serve our members, considering the total revenues needed for the cost of generation, transmission and energy delivery.
+We estimate the amount of energy our members to determine what rates should be.
+Our rates are reviewed annually.
 By monitoring our controllable expenses, we are able to provide affordable and reliable energy with cost-based rates.

 Gas Installation Procedures

-Since 1936, The Energy Cooperative (TEC) has delivered safe, reliable, and affordable utility services and has played an important role in the economic and civic life of Central Ohio.
-Our first priority is safety for members, employees, and the public.
+We have delivered safe, reliable and affordable energy to our members since 1936.
+Our first priority is safety for our employees, members and the general public.
 We believe that if we take the lead in safety, others follow.

-Natural gas and propane in their original state are odorless; we add an organic compound called Mercaptan before the gas is delivered to your community.
+Natural gas and propane are odorless in their original state; so, we add an organic compound called Mercaptan before the gas is delivered into the community.
 Mercaptan smells like rotten eggs.
-This distinctive smell helps alert you to the presence of natural gas or propane escaping in or around your home.
+This distinctive smell helps warn you in case natural gas or propane were to escape in or around your home.
 The source of a gas odor could be inside your home from a leak in your house line or appliance connection.
 It could also be outside from leaks in a service or main line that could come into your home through foundation walls or drain lines.

 Natural gas pipelines have a proven record of safety.
 Sometimes, however, pipeline failure can occur.
 Hazards associated with a pipeline failure and gas release may include blowing gas, line rupture, fire, explosion or, if gas is present in a confined area, possible asphyxiation.
 Damage by outside force, often by someone digging into a pipeline, is the largest single cause of pipeline failures.
 Incidents may occur due to corrosion, material failure, equipment failure or other causes.